Josep Gómes

 Josep Antoni Gómes Moreira (born 3 December 1985) is an Andorran international footballer who plays as a goalkeeper for FC Santa Coloma.

 Career

 Born in La Massana, Gómes spent most of his club career playing in the Spanish league system, representing FC Andorra, UD Ibiza-Eivissa, CD Ciudad de Vícar and CF San Rafael.

 He made his international debut for Andorra in 2006, and has represented them in FIFA World Cup qualifying matches.

-On 25 March 2019, during a UEFA Euro qualifying match against Albania, Gómes made what one sports website described as a "howler" that gifted Albania the opening goal when he tried an aerobatic flying kick to clear the ball but failed to do so.
-His team would go on to lose 3–0.
+On 25 March 2019, during a UEFA Euro qualifying match against Albania, Gómes made what one sports website described as a "howler" that gifted Albania the opening goal when he tried an acrobatic flying kick to clear the ball but failed to do so.
+His team went on to lose 3–0.